-Depth-of-field is therefore dependent on the degree of stopping down of the lens and on the object distance.
+Depth-of-field is therefore dependent on the degree of stopping down the lens and on the object distance.
 The exact ranges of sharpness determined by these factors for the various choices of settings can be obtained from the table on p.
 26/27.

 In addition, the depth-of-field scale (No. 11, fig. 2) above the focusing ring bearing the distance numbers gives sufficiently detailed information.
-Take as an example our illustration, on which a distance of 9 feet was chosen.
-Each corresponding pair of stop numbers is marked to the right and the left of the scale.
-If, for example, a stop of f/8 is chosen, the range from one 8 to the other indicates on the adjoining feet scale the extend of sharp definition at this stop and distance: in this instance from appr.
+Take as an example our illustration, on which a distance of 9 f. was chosen.
+Each corresponding pair of stop numbers is marked equidistant to the right and the left of the joint index.
+If, e. g. a stop of f/8 is chosen, the range from one 8 to the corresponding one indicates on the adjoining feet scale the extent of sharp definition at this stop and distance: in this instance from appr.
 6 to 18 feet or at f/11 from appr.
 5.5 to 30 feet.

 Two-point focusing is the simplest and most convenient method of using the depth-of-field intelligently.
 To do this, the diaphragm lever is brought opposite the red mark between 8 and 11, and the distance ring set on the red 10 or 30.
-The following data should be written down:
+The following dates should be written down:

-Stop: Focusing on: Depth-of-field:
+Stop Focusing on: Depth-of-field:

-On red mark 10 ft (near) 7 ft to 15 ft
+On red mark 10 ft (near) 7 ft to 30 ft

-between 8 and 11 30 ft (far) 131⁄2 ft to infinity
+between 8 and 11 30 ft (far) 10 ft to infinit